 - Kept fighting for statewide spay/neuter funding (implementation of Senate Bill 57 (2020)) — Monitored the pet food industry’s lawsuit to overturn SB 57 and lobbied key individuals for help to get spay/neuter funds into communities as soon as possible.
 Resulted in the NM Dept of Agriculture releasing $900,000+ in spay/neuter funds to the NM Board of Veterinary Medicine.
 The Board is working toward distribution of spay/neuter funds later in 2023.

 - Led a massive coalition campaign effort and successfully passed “Roxy’s Law,” state legislation to restrict traps, snares, and poisons on public lands.

-- Enlisted the leadership of three state legislators who secured $150,000 for the Horse Shelter Rescue Fund, funding which helps equine shelters that care for hundreds of homeless horses, donkeys, and mules each year.
+- Enlisted the leadership of three state legislators who secured $150,000 for the Equine Shelter Rescue Fund, funding which helps equine shelters that care for hundreds of homeless horses, donkeys, and mules each year.

 - Supported the successful passage of legislation to provide a robust new tool for monitoring and public access to data regarding wildlife, habitats, environmental public health impacts, and more.